-In addition to our extraordinary bunk counselors, who are wonderful role-models to our campers, each edah (division) has a Rosh Edah (Division Head) and a yoetzet – an adult attached to that edah.
+To train and support our bunk counselors, who are wonderful role models to our campers, each edah (division/age-group) at camp has a Rosh Edah (Division Head) and a yoetzet – an adult attached to that edah.
 The yoatzot embed in their edah, spending the whole day with those campers and counselors.
-In this way, our yoetzot get to know each of our campers, and the yoetzot bring their parents’ eye to everything that happens in camp.
-This is critical to ensuring that we are delivering as high a level of care to each individual camper as possible.
+In this way, our yoatzot get to know each of our campers, and they bring their experienced, adult eye to everything that happens in camp.
+This is critical to ensuring that we are delivering the highest level of care to each camper.

-In addition to their constant daily interactions with our counselors, our yoetzot meet formally with each bunk’s counselors every 2-3 days to talk about every single child in that bunk, making sure everyone is happy, making friends, and enjoying their activities.
-In this way, we can monitor each camper’s experiences in “real time,” making any adjustments necessary to make sure that each camper is having as good an experience as s/he can possibly have at camp.
+In addition to their constant daily interactions with our counselors, our yoatzot meet formally with each bunk’s counselors every 2 to 3 days, to talk about every single child in that bunk.
+Our yoatzot check in to make sure everyone is happy, making friends, and enjoying their activities.
+Additionally, our CEO, Rabbi Gelb, meets with the full staff of every edah once a week, to again review every single child in that edah.
+These meetings are a helpful time for counselors to exchange ideas and perspectives on the campers under their care.
+In these ways, we can monitor each camper’s experiences in “real time,” making any adjustments necessary to make sure that each and every camper is having as good an experience as they can possibly have at camp.

 Additionally, our yoatzot are our parent liaisons.
 Parents are given the name and cell-phone number of their child’s yoetzet, so if you ever have any concerns you can call your yoetzet and speak immediately to someone who knows your child and who can help you without delay.